merlin761/security-policy-template/README.md

 Comprehensive Coverage: Includes policies for access control, incident response, and data protection.
 Customizable: Easily adapt to organizational needs.
-Compliance-Oriented: Aligns with frameworks like NIST, ISO 27001, and CIS.
+Compliance Oriented: Aligns with frameworks like NIST, ISO 27001, and CIS.

 🔍 Why This Matters
 Security policies are the backbone of an organization’s cybersecurity posture.
 They define responsibilities, outline acceptable use, and mitigate risks by enforcing consistent practices.
-A well-structured policy ensures confidentiality, integrity, and availability of critical assets.
+A well structured policy ensures confidentiality, integrity, and availability of critical assets.

 📚 Best Practices & References